ryankarlos/AWS-ML-services/README.md

 All dependencies are now up-to-date!

 ```
+This will also install the dependencies to the env.

-To install from lock file, can run `pipenv install` or `pipenv install -d` to
+To install directly from lock file, can run `pipenv install` or `pipenv install -d` to
 install specifically dev-packages

 ```